Eleanor Clark: Works

-For her book The Oysters of Locmariaquer (1964), Clark received the U.S. National Book Award in category Arts and Letters.
+For her book The Oysters of Locmariaquer (1964), Clark received the U.S. National Book Award in the short-lived category Arts and Letters.

-At reissue of Rome and the Villa, Anatole Broyard called it "perhaps the finest book ever to be written about a city."
+When Rome and the Villa was reissued, Anatole Broyard called it "perhaps the finest book ever to be written about a city."

 Clark wrote about her experiences with the CPUSA and Trotskyites in at least two fictionalized accounts, Bitter Box (1946) and Gloria Mundi (1979).